Dayton Bankruptcy Attorney

 Regardless of where you’re located in Ohio, the cost of filing a bankruptcy case is the same.
 Filing fees for chapter 7 bankruptcy are $306 and filing a chapter 13 costs $281.
 These fees are paid to the Bankruptcy Court and do not include the cost of hiring a bankruptcy lawyer.
 The fees charged by a bankruptcy firm will vary based on the complexity of your case and the experience level of the lawyer handling it.
 Our firm works with clients of all budgets and offers payment plans so that you can pay our fee in installments.
 Please note, however, that chapter 7 cases must be paid in full before we can file the case.

-Announcing the First Annual Cope Law Student Loan Scholarship
+Announcing the Second Annual Cope Law Student Loan Scholarship